Home

 This book makes our best books on investing list because it discusses stock picking, stock screening (and stock screeners), and introduces the concept of Net Payout Yield.

-The book is divided into four sections.
+The book has four sections.

 1. Be a stock picker